maikherbig/AIDeveloper/Tutorial Deploy to OpenCV dnn/README.md

 - [Padding: np.pad vs. cv2.copyMakeBorder](#padding-nppad-vs-cv2copymakeborder)
 - [Zooming (scipy.ndimage.zoom, replace by cv2.resize)](#zooming)

-In the following, computational times of NumPy/SciPy and OpenCV implementations are compared.
+In the following, it is dicussed how a translation can be done and how the computational times compare.

 ## Padding: np.pad vs. cv2.copyMakeBorder
-AIDeveloper v<=0.1.2 uses np.pad, and OpenCV offers a similar implementation which should be preferred as it would also be available in C++.
+AIDeveloper v<=0.1.2 uses np.pad, and OpenCV offers a similar implementation (cv2.copyMakeBorder) which should be preferred as it would also be available in C++.
 The advantage of np.pad is that arrays of multiple images can be processed simultaneously, while OpenCV's cv2.copyMakeBorder only accepts one image at a time.
 Hence, copyMakeBorder requires to use a for loop to process all images individually.
 To run a test of computational times, run the following code: